The Puzzling Superorbital Period Variation of the Low-mass X-ray Binary 4U 1820-30: Data Analysis

 \subsubsection{Glitch Model}

 Table~\ref{prep} presents the reported superorbital periods detected by early RXTE ASM observations, which are roughly consistent with the period in the CG01 ephemeris (171 days).
-However, for later observations, particularly those from Swift BAT and MAXI, the period is approximately 167.4 days.
+However, for later observations, particularly those from Swift BAT, MAXI, and Fermi GBM the period is approximately 167.4 days, as listed in Table~\ref{supper}.
 One the possibility is that the superorbital period underwent an abrupt change (glitch), likely between years 2000 and 2005 (see Figure~\ref{phevol}).

-On the other hand,~\citet{kot12} conducted a dynamic power spectrum analysis and observed weaker superorbital modulation power during the period MJD 51200-52200, hereafter, referred to as the low power state.
-Additionally, signals with shorter periods, $\sim$85 days (first harmonic) and $\sim$65 days emerged in the dynamic power spectrum, indicating a change in the modulation profile during that time interval.
-However, considering the window size used to generate the dynamic power spectrum of 4U 1820-30 in~\citet{kot12} (5 cycles), this low power state time interval should be extended to approximately MJD 50773 to 52627.
+On the other hand,~\citet{kot12} conducted a dynamic power spectrum analysis and observed weaker superorbital modulation power during the period MJD 51,200-52,200, hereafter, referred to as the low power state.
+Additionally, signals with shorter periods, $\sim$85 days (second harmonic) and $\sim$65 days emerged in the dynamic power spectrum, indicating a change in the modulation profile during that time interval.
+However, considering the window size used to generate the dynamic power spectrum of 4U 1820-30 in~\citet{kot12} (5 cycles), this low power state time interval should be extended to approximately MJD 50,773 to 52,627.

-Compared with the the phase evolution (i.e. Figure~\ref{phevol}), it appears likely that the glitch occurred around MJD 52500, near end of low power state.
-Marginal evidence supports this assumption.
+Compared with the phase evolution (i.e. Figure~\ref{phevol}), it appears likely that the glitch occurred around MJD 52,500, near the end of low power state.
+Marginal evidences support this assumption.
 As listed in Table~\ref{prep}, the reported superorbital period by \citet{zdz07a} was $170.6 \pm 0.3$ days, slightly smaller than those reported by CG01, \citet{sim03}, and \citet{wen06}.
-This discrepancy may be due to that significant portion of data ($\sim 37 \%$) analyzed by~\citet{zdz07a} were collected after MJD 52500.
-Similarly, the power spectral analysis of the entire RXTE ASM light curve yielded a superorbital period of 169.09 days (see Table~\ref{supper}), falling between 171 and 167.4 days, because about half ($\sim 56 \%$) of the data were collected after MJD 52500.
-Conversely, the periods detected form the power spectra of Swift BAT and MAXI were nearly identical at approximately 167.4 days, because both observations were made after MJD 52500 (see Table~\ref{supper}).
+This discrepancy may be due to that a significant portion of data ($\sim 37 \%$) analyzed by~\citet{zdz07a} were collected after MJD 52,500.
+Similarly, the power spectral analysis of the entire RXTE ASM light curve yielded a superorbital period of 169.09 days (see Table~\ref{supper}), falling between 171 and 167.4 days, because about half ($\sim 56 \%$) of the data were collected after MJD 52,500.
+Conversely, the periods detected form the power spectra of Swift BAT, MAXI, and Fermi GBM were at approximately 167 days, because these observations were made after MJD 52,500 (see Table~\ref{supper}).

 We therefore fitted the phase evolution with the glitch model using the ephemeris described by Eq.5 in~\citep{wol09}